datalayer/examples/README.md

 jupyter lab
 ```

-Alternatively, you can just install datalayer-run in your existing environment with `pip install datalayer-run` (this will install JupyterLab version 4.0.3).
+Alternatively, you can just install the `datalayer-run` package in your existing environment with `pip install datalayer-run` (this will install JupyterLab version 4.0.3).

 Read the [documentation website](https://docs.datalayer.run/docs) to know more how to scale your local notebooks to the cloud.

-> Don't worry, it is easy 👍.

-You need to create an account, click on the `Datalayer Run` tile in the JupyterLab launcher, wait for your kernels to be ready, and then just assign a Remote Kernel from your Notebook kernel picker.
+Don't worry, it is easy 👍.
+You just need to create an account, click on the `Datalayer Run` tile in the JupyterLab launcher, wait a bit for your Kernels to be ready, and then just assign a Remote Kernel from any Notebook kernel picker.

 <div align="center" style="text-align: center">
   <img alt="Datalayer Run Examples" src="https://datalayer-examples.s3.amazonaws.com/datalayer-run-examples/kernel-selector-choice.png" />
 </div>

-The next examples will allow you to run code remotely from your local JupyterLab as shown in the following picture.
+The examples of this repository showcase the execution of code remotely from your local JupyterLab in various case as shown on the following picture.

 <div align="center" style="text-align: center">
   <img alt="Datalayer Run Examples" src="https://datalayer-examples.s3.amazonaws.com/datalayer-run-examples/datalayer-run-examples.png" />